 - An IM sent from Teams arrives in Teams client

-- Federated IMs (from people outside your org) are always received in Skype for Business client
+- Federated IMs (from people outside your org) are always received in the Skype for Business client

-- An IM sent from Teams still arrives in Skype for Business client
+- This includes an IM sent from a Federated Teams client, this will also arrive in the Skype for Business client

 For all other “modes”, what you choose will have an effect on where your chat messages are directed, where my calls ring, and which meeting options you have.
 Here’s a diagram from Microsoft that explains this logic further: